gear-foundation/gear-wiki/docs/api/calculate-gas.md

 # Calculate gas

 Gear nodes charge gas fees for all network operations, whether that be executing a program’s code or processing a message.
-This gas is paid by the initiator of these actions.
+This gas is paid for by the initiator of these actions.

 They guarantee successful message processing and to avoid errors like `Gaslimit exceeded`, you can simulate the execution in advance to calculate the exact amount of gas that will be consumed.